 When addressing sex addiction, the person afflicted must understand the roots of why they feel the way they do.
 They must try and uncover when and where these unhealthy thought patterns emerged.
 Most importantly, they must come to the realization that professional help is the only way to break the vicious cycle of sex addiction.
 Real addiction treatment does not simply correct the behaviors without going to their roots.
 Doing so will only offer temporary relief and the client may relapse afterward.

 Effective sex addiction treatment like the one offered by Hawaii Island Recovery includes thorough medical, social and psychological assessments in which the individualized treatment plan will be based.
 You will have consultations with the most appropriate therapist/addiction specialist based on your needs.
 There are individual and group therapy sessions to help you discover the real causes of your sex addiction and to guide and support you in facing these underlying causes one by one.

 Hawaii Island Recovery can help with sex addiction

 At Hawaii Island Recovery, we feature experienced counselors who fully understand the dynamics and root causes of sexual addiction.
 When you come for treatment, counselors will allow you to confront the root causes of your sex addiction in a setting that is nonjudgmental.
-Not only can Hawaii Island Recovery help you heal, we will provide you the tools to overcome sex addiction and lead a healthy and happy life.
+Not only can Hawaii Island Recovery help you heal, but we will also provide you the tools to overcome sex addiction and lead a healthy and happy life.

 Additionally, we offer holistic therapies to facilitate the healing for your mind, soul, and body.
-You can also enjoy our relaxing therapies like acupuncture, massage and reiki, and the most sought-after animal-assisted therapy like swimming with wild dolphins and equine therapies.
+You can also enjoy our relaxing therapies like acupuncture, massage, and reiki, and the most sought-after animal-assisted therapy like swimming with wild dolphins and equine therapies.
 There are also activities for your family, recreational therapy, 12 steps meetings, and a wide range of recreational activities.